application-research/autoretrieve/README.md

 COMMANDS:
-   gen-config    Generate a new config with default values print-config  Print detected config values as autoretrieve sees them help, h       Shows a list of commands or help for one command
+   gen-config    Generate a new config with default values print-config  Print detected config values as autoretrieve sees them check-cid     Takes a CID argument and tries walking the DAG using the local blockstore help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --data-dir value        (default: "$HOME/.autoretrieve") [$AUTORETRIEVE_DATA_DIR]
+   --data-dir value             [$AUTORETRIEVE_DATA_DIR]
-   --endpoint-url value    Indexer or Estuary endpoint to get retrieval candidates from (default: "https://cid.contact") [$AUTORETRIEVE_ENDPOINT_URL]
-   --endpoint-type value   Type of endpoint for finding data (valid values are "estuary" and "indexer") (default: "indexer") [$AUTORETRIEVE_ENDPOINT_TYPE]
+   --endpoint-url value        Indexer or Estuary endpoint to get retrieval candidates from [$AUTORETRIEVE_ENDPOINT_URL] --endpoint-type value       Type of endpoint for finding data (valid values are "estuary" and "indexer") [$AUTORETRIEVE_ENDPOINT_TYPE]
    --disable-retrieval         Whether to disable the retriever module, for testing provider only (default: false) [$AUTORETRIEVE_DISABLE_RETRIEVAL]
+   --routing-table-type value  [dht|fullrt|disabled] [$AUTORETRIEVE_ROUTING_TABLE_TYPE]
-   --use-fullrt            Whether to use the full routing table instead of DHT (default: false) [$AUTORETRIEVE_USE_FULLRT] --log-resource-manager  Whether to present output about the current state of the libp2p resource manager (default: false) [$AUTORETRIEVE_LOG_RESOURCE_MANAGER]
+   --log-resource-manager      Whether to present output about the current state of the libp2p resource manager (default: false) [$AUTORETRIEVE_LOG_RESOURCE_MANAGER]
    --log-retrievals            Whether to present periodic output about the progress of retrievals (default: false) [$AUTORETRIEVE_LOG_RETRIEVALS]
    --help, -h                  show help (default: false)
 ```